 On the next screen, click on Import

-On the Add Autopilot devices screen, click on Browse button and select the hardware hash CSV file.
+On the Add Autopilot devices screen, click on the Browse button and select the hardware hash CSV file.
 Click on Import.

 If Import was successful then you will see the device details in Windows Autopilot Devices page.